-Risk management system based on mediation, management and control of the risks inherent to the insurance activity carried out by VidaCaixa and included in the organisational structure and in the decision-making processes.
-It is established through the risk management task, distributed throughout the organisation, falling on the organisational areas responsible for either the mediation, management and control of each of the main risk areas, or the coordination and aggregation of the information generated by them.

-- Own Risk and Solvency Assessment (ORSA) as core element of the risk management system.
+- Risk management system based on mediation, management and control of the risks inherent to the insurance activity carried out by VidaCaixa and included in the organisational structure and in the decision-making processes.
+It is configured through risk management policies, risk control procedures and the effective implementation of the risk management framework. - Own Risk and Solvency Assessment (ORSA) as a core element of the risk management system.
 Through this process we carry out a prospective assessment of its global solvency needs.
-The Board of Directors reviews and approves the ORSA at least once a year. - Rigorous internal control system, based on the current regulation, and developed throughout the structure based on a three defence-line model: - A first defence line constituted by the departments that manage the processes, risks and controls themselves, in charge of designing and applying those controls that mitigate the risks associated to the processes carried out. - A second defence line constituted by the core functions of Regulatory, Actuarial and Risk Management compliance, and other areas with controlling and coordination tasks, which ensure the proper running of the model and keep the records of the internal control. - A third line constituted by the Internal Audit, in charge of the oversight of the Internal Control framework. - Key Functions of the governance system established by the regulation on Solvency II (Risk management, regulation compliance, actuarial and internal audit functions). - Remuneration policy approved by the Board of Directors, which covers aspects such as the remuneration of the member of the Board of Directors and the social welfare system of the employees. - Fit and proper repute policy approved by the Board of Directors, which covers the fit and proper repute requirements in the company and the assessment procedures implemented to this end.
+The Board of Directors reviews and approves the ORSA at least once a year. - Rigorous internal control system, based on the current regulation, and developed under the following three-level control model, in which: - The first level of control is formed by the Entity's business areas (risk-taking areas) and its support areas, that is, by the business units and support areas that give rise to exposure to the Entity's risks in the exercise of its activity. - The second level of control acts independently of the business units, with the function of ensuring the existence of management policies and procedures, and risk control, to monitor its application, to evaluate the control environment and to report all the material risks of the VidaCaixa Group.
+It includes the fundamental functions of Solvency II: Risk, Actuarial and Regulatory Compliance Management. - The third level of control is made up of the Internal Audit function that performs independent supervision of the two previous levels of control. - Key Functions of Solvency II (risk management, regulation compliance, actuarial and internal audit functions). - Remuneration policy approved by the Board of Directors, which covers aspects such as the remuneration of the members of the Board of Directors and the social welfare system of the employees. - Fit and proper policy approved by the Board of Directors, which covers the fit and proper requirements in the company and the assessment procedures implemented to this end.

-During 2017 no significant transactions have taken place with shareholders, with people that exercises significant influence over the company and with members of the administrative body, board of directors or oversight body that can create a conflict of interest.
+During 2019, no significant transactions have taken place with shareholders, with people that exercise significant influence over the company and with members of the administrative body, board of directors or oversight body that can create a conflict of interest.

-Even though VidaCaixa does not outsource any critical function, it has an outsourcing policy according to Solvency II approved by the Board of Directors.
+VidaCaixa has its computer infrastructure outsourced.
+VidaCaixa has an outsourcing policy according to Solvency II approved by the Board of Directors.